gnicol/GitSwarm/perforce_swarm/doc-ee/logs/logs.md

 2014-06-10T18:18:26Z 14299 TID-55uqo INFO: Booting Sidekiq 3.0.0 with redis options {:url=>"redis://localhost:6379/0", :namespace=>"sidekiq"}
 ```

-#### gitlab-shell.log
+### gitlab-shell.log

 This file lives in `/var/log/gitswarm/gitlab-shell/gitlab-shell.log`.

-gitlab-shell is using by GitSwarm EE for executing git commands and
+gitlab-shell is used by $GitSwarm$ for executing git commands and provides
-providing SSH access to git repositories.
+SSH access to git repositories.

 ```
 I, [2015-02-13T06:17:00.671315 #9291]  INFO -- : Adding project root/example.git at </var/opt/gitswarm/git-data/repositories/root/dcdcdcdcd.git>.
 I, [2015-02-13T06:17:00.679433 #9291]  INFO -- : Moving existing hooks directory and simlinking global hooks directory for /var/opt/gitswarm/git-data/repositories/root/example.git.
 ```

-#### unicorn_stderr.log
+### unicorn_stderr.log

 This file lives in `/var/log/gitswarm/unicorn/unicorn_stderr.log`.

 Unicorn is a high-performance forking Web server which is used for serving
-GitSwarm EE.
-You can look at this log, for example, if your application
+the $GitSwarm$ application.
+You can look at this log, for example, if your
-does not respond.
-This log contains all information about state of unicorn
+application does not respond.
+This log contains all information about the
-processes at any given time.
+state of unicorn processes at any given time.

 ```
 I, [2015-02-13T06:14:46.680381 #9047]  INFO -- : Refreshing Gem list